Please wait while the formulary information is being retrieved.

 The following precautions are available for PIVYA (pivmecillinam hcl):

 The safety and effectiveness of pivmecillinam have not been established in pediatric patients.
-Symptomatic hypocarnitinemia has been reported in pediatric patients outside the US on long term pivmecillinam therapy.
-In these cases, irritability, altered mental status, fatigue, muscle weakness, and vomiting have been observed.
+Symptomatic hypocarnitinemia has been reported in pediatric patients outside the US who were receiving long-term pivmecillinam therapy.
+Symptoms such as irritability, altered mental status, fatigue, muscle weakness, and vomiting were observed.

-Pivmecillinam is not recommended when prolonged antibacterial treatment is necessary.
-Pivmecillinam is contraindicated in patients with primary or secondary carnitine deficiency.
+Pivmecillinam is not recommended when prolonged antibacterial treatment is necessary and is contraindicated in patients with primary or secondary carnitine deficiency.
 Newborns exposed to pivmecillinam in utero prior to delivery may have a false positive newborn screening test for isovaleric acidemia.
-Prompt follow-up of a positive newborn screening result for isovaleric acidemia is recommended.
+Prompt follow-up of a positive result for isovaleric acidemia is recommended.

 Contraindicated